-This course is a study of the methods used to interconnect computers, terminals, word processors, facsimile, and other office machines within a given area.
-Examples of vendor implementations are used to illustrate various approaches.
-Prerequisite: EET 113, CPT 101, CPT 104 or EGR 112 with a grade of "C" or better.
-LAN System Manager IST 252 This course covers the fundamental skills needed to effectively manage a local area network from introductory to advanced.
+IST 238 Advanced Tools for Website Design 3-0-3 This course is a study of an advanced (4th generation) Web authoring too l (such as Dreamweaver) to develop increased efficiency and sophistication in websi te design and IST 239 Web project management.
+Prerequisite: IST 226 with a grade of "C" or b Datum and Javascript etter.
+3-0-3 131 237 This course includes concepts and skills for developing dynamic functiona interactivity for web sites using JavaScript.
+Variables, operators, condition functions, objects (image and form), properties, methods, cookies, frames , and arrays.
+Prerequisites: IST 226 and CPT 167or CPT 236 with a grade of "C" or bet IST 245 Local Area Networks 3-0-3 This course is a study of the methods used to interconnect computers, ter processors, facsimile, and other office machines within a given area.
+Exam vendor implementations are used to illustrate various approaches.
+Prerec 113, CPT 101, CPT 104 or EGR 112 with a grade of "C" or better. juisite: EE l IST 252 LAN System Manager 3-0-3 131 232 This course covers the fundamental skills needed to effectively manage a network from introductory to advanced.
+Prerequisite: IST 245 with a grade better.
+IST 260 Network Design 3-0-3 This course is a study of the processes and techniques required to identify attractive design solution of a telecommunications networkcombining c rigorous discipline, analysis, and synthesis while emphasizing the solution cost and performance.
+Prerequisite: CPT 101 or CPT 104 with a grade of In terms of IST 263 Designing Windows Network Security 3-0-3 101 200 This course a is an advanced study of security features of networks includi authentication protocol, public key infrastructure, IPsec, and certificate se Prerequisite: EET 113 or CPT 101 or CPT 104 or EGR 112 with a grade of "C" or better.
+IST 265 Designing a Windows Directory Service Infrastructure 3-0-3 This course a is a study of directory services infrastructure design including domain structure, tree and forest structures, organizational unit structure, g design of a related topics.
+Prerequisite: CPT 101 or CPT 104 with a "C" or better. and other IST 266 Internet and Firewall Security 3-0-3 This course is an introduction to firewalls and other network security comp ponents that can work together to create an in-depth defensive perimeter around a Lo cal Area Network (LAN).
 Prerequisite: IST 245 with a grade of "C" or better.
-IST 260 Network Design 3-0-3 This course is a study of the processes and techniques required to identify the most attractive design solution of a telecommunications network --combining creativity, rigorous discipline, analysis, and synthesis while emphasizing the solution in terms of cost and performance.
-Prerequisite: CPT 101 or CPT 104 with a grade of "C" or better.
-IST 263 Designing Windows Network Security This course a is an advanced study of security features of networks including authentication protocol, public key infrastructure, IPsec, and certificate servers.
-Prerequisite: EET 113 or CPT 101 or CPT 104 or EGR 112 with a grade of "C" or better.
-IST 265 Designing a Windows Directory Service Infrastructure This course a is a study of directory services infrastructure design including design of a domain structure, tree and forest structures, organizational unit structure, and other related topics.
-Prerequisite: CPT 101 or CPT 104 with a "C" or better.
-IST 266 Internet and Firewall Security 3-0-3 This course is an introduction to firewalls and other network security components that can work together to create an in-depth defensive perimeter around a Local Area Network (LAN).
-Prerequisite: IST 245 with a grade of "C" or better.
-IST 270 Client/Server Systems This course emphasizes the use of case tools coupled with client tools to allow RAD and prototyping of client applications.
-Networking and server concepts will be explored.
-Case studies of existing client/server systems will be used to examine the various phases of client/server applications.
-Prerequisite: IST 245 with a grade of "C" or better.
+IST 270 Client/Server Systems 3-0-3 This course emphasizes the use of case tools coupled with client tools to a and prototyping of client applications.
+Networking and server concepts w allow RAD explored.
+Case studies of existing client/server systems will be used to explored. various phases of client/server applications.
+Prerequisite: IST 245 with a g or better.
 IST 290 Special Topics in Information Sciences 3-0-3 This course covers special topics in information sciences technologies.
-This is a capstone course and should be taken in the student's last or next to last semester.
+Th capstone course and should be taken in the student's last or next to last s emester.
 Prerequisites: IST 252 and SPC 205 with a grade of "C" or better.

-IST 291 Fundamentals of Network Security I 3-0-3 This course is the study of introductory levels of security processes based on a security policy, emphasizing hands-on skills in the areas of secure perimeter, security connectivity, security management, identity services, and intrusion detection.
-The course prepares students to manage network security.
-Prerequisite: CPT 101 or CPT 104 with a "C" or better.
-IST 292 Fundamentals of Network Security II This course is the study of advanced security processes based on a security policy, emphasizing hands-on skills in the areas of secure perimeter, security connectivity, security management, identity services, and intrusion detection.
-The course prepares students to install/configure secure firewalls.
-Prerequisite: IST 291 with a "C" or better.
+policy, emphasizing hands-on skills in the areas of secure perimeter, security connectivity, security management, identity services, and intrusion detection.
+The

+This course is the study of introductory levels of security processes based on a security